 Using an alternative to tennis balls

-There are several ways to fluff pillows in dryer without using tennis balls.
+There are several ways to dry pillows without using tennis balls.
 One way is to use an alternative, such as small stuffed animals, a pair of clean slippers, a sock filled with rice or beans, or a rolled-up towel.
+Other balls will help such as When you tumble dry add wool dryer balls, or some Ecoegg Dryer Eggs

 This method is explained in detail below: